When Can We Answer Queries Using Result-Bounded Data Interfaces?: Schema simplification for expressive constraints

 We now explain how the method of ``blowing up counterexamples'' introduced in the body extends to work with access-determinacy.
-We consider a counterexample to access-determinacy in the simplification (i.e., a pair of instances that satisfy the constraints and have a common subinstance that is jointly access-valid but one satisfy the query and one does not), and we show that it can be enlarged to a counterexample to access-determinacy in the original schema.

-\begin{definition} A \emph{counterexample to access-determinacy} for a CQ~$Q$ and a schema $\aschema$ is a pair of instances $I_1, I_2$ both satisfying the schema constraints, such that~$I_1$ satisfies $Q$ while $I_2$ satisfies $\neg Q$, and $I_1$ and $I_2$ have a common subinstance $I_\acc$ that is jointly access-valid. \end{definition}
+We consider a counterexample to access-determinacy in the simplification (intuitively a pair of instances that satisfy the constraints and have a common subinstance that is jointly access-valid but one satisfy the query and one does not), and we show that we can blow it up to a counterexample to access-determinacy in the original schema.
+As we did in the body, we stick to Boolean CQs in all of our arguments~--- the results extend to the non-Boolean case by the usual method of changing free variables to constants.
+Formally, a \emph{counterexample to access-determinacy} for a Boolean CQ~$Q$ and a schema $\aschema^\dagger$ is a pair of instances $I_1^\dagger, I_2^\dagger$ both satisfying the schema constraints, such that~$I_1^\dagger$ satisfies $Q$ while $I_2^\dagger$ satisfies $\neg Q$, and $I_1^\dagger$ and $I_2^\dagger$ have a common subinstance $I_\acc^\dagger$ that is jointly access-valid.